f5devcentral/f5-waap/csd/start-csd-intro.rst

 |

+Please contact your F5 Sales Engineer/Account Manager if you need more information and please send any feedback for this lab to a.vistola@f5.com

+|

 F5 Distributed Cloud Client Side Defense: Prevent Skimming and Formjacking
 --------------------------------------------------------------------------
 Like credit card skimming in the physical world, cybercriminals have developed attacks to take ownership of legitimate websites and install digital skimming to steal credit card numbers, social security numbers, national identity numbers, names, addresses, login credentials, and other personally identifiable information.